naveenkumar-j/Flipkart-Add-to-Cart-clone/README.md

 ## About Project:

 Flipkart is one of the most famous online shopping websites.
 In this project, I have cloned the Flipkart shopping website add-to-cart feature using angular, HTML, CSS, and, bootstrap technologies.
-To render products I have used an API from a [fake store]((https://fakestoreapi.com/products/)).
+To render products I have used an API from a [fake store](https://fakestoreapi.com/products/) website.
 Finally, I have deployed this application in this [URL](https://flipkart-add-to-cart-clone.vercel.app/products) using vercel.

 <div align="right">